RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/1-Items/item-creation/item-creation.md

 # Item Creation

-Creating an item on a data table allows users to store data in lists called [Tables](https://docs.rapidplatform.com/).
+Items are created and stored on lists.
 Users are are then able to view and manage items to their liking.

 ## Creating a new item